 Plant families such as the Anacardiacea, Araliaceae (Scheflerra sp.), Asteraceae (Viguiera sp.), Combretaceae, Arecaceae (Elaeis guineensis), Poaceae, Moraceae, Sapindaceae, Apiaceae, Poaceae (Zea mays), Palmae, Arecaceae (Phoenix dactylifera) and Fabaceae (Mimosa pudica) depicts a vegetation types of forest, semi-deciduous forest and woodland savannah as found in Ho West District (White, 1983, GSS, 2013).
 Arecaceae (Elaeis guineensis) which was recorded as PP or SP in the three samples from Ho West seems to be an important nectar source in the District.
-However, it was also recorded as either SP or MP in all samples from the other three Districts hence could necessarily indicate the geographical origin for samples from the
+However, it was also recorded as cither SP or MP in all samples from the other three Districts hence could necessarily indicate the geographical origin for samples from the District.

-District.
 The vegetation in Akatsi District is mainly coastal savannah (GSS, 2013).
-Pollen types of the Anacardiacea, Araliaceae (Scheflerra sp.), Asteraceae (Viguiera sp.), Combretaceae, Arecaceae (Elaeis guineensis), Asteraceae, Moraceae, Sapindaceae, Poaceae (Zea mays), Palmae, Arecaceae (Phoenix dactylifera) Fabaceae (Mimosa pudica), Rutacea and Fabaceae (Dichrostachys sp.) which represent savannah vegetation (White, 1983) were (Dichrostachys sp.) which represent savannah vegetation (White, 1983) were of the honey.
-Although pollen from Asteraceae, Arecaceae and Combretaceae if the honey.
-Although pollen from Asteraceae, Arecaceae and Combretaceae if the noney samples from the district confirming the district they were not were found as IP, MP or SP in all three samples from the district they were not found in amounts which differ from samples from the other districts.
+Pollen types of the Anacardiacea, Araliaceae (Scheflerra sp.), NOBIS

+Asteraceae (Viguiera sp.), Combretaceae, Arecaceae (Elaeis guineensis),

+Poaceae, Moraceac, Sapindaceae, Poaceae (Zea mays), Palmae, Arecaceae (Phoenix dactylifera) Fabaceae (Mimosa pudica), Rutacea and Fabaceae (Dichrostachys sp.) which represent savannah vegetation (White, 1983) were recorded in honey samples from the district confirming the geographical origin of the honey.
+Although pollen from Asteraceae, Arecaceae and Combretaceae were found as IP, MP or SP in all three samples from the district they were not found in amounts which differ from samples from the other districts.